tsale/BlueSploit/README.md

 <p><b><u><i>Disclaimer</i></u></b>
  <br><br>
 <i>Comments,suggestions and constructive criticism are welcome.
-I am not a developer, I am an InfoSec analyst so any help with this project from all the developers(or good programmers) out there is very much appreciated.</i></p>
+I am not a developer, I am an InfoSec analyst so any help with this project from all the developers(or hobbysist programmers) out there is very much appreciated.</i></p>